-We have audited the financial report of The Order of Australia Association Foundation (the "Foundation") which comprises the statement of financial position as at 30 June 2022, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and the Trustee report.
+We have audited the financial report of The Order of Australia Association Foundation (the "Foundation") which comprises the statement of financial position as at 30 June 2023, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and the Trustee report.

-In our opinion, except for the possible effect of the matter described in the Basis for Qualified Opinion paragraph, the accompanying financial report of the Foundation is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 (the "ACNC Act"), including:
+In our opinion, the accompanying financial report of the Foundation is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 (the "ACNC Act"), including:

-- (i) giving a true and fair view of the Foundation's financial position as at 30 June 2022 and of its financial performance for the year then ended; and - (ii) complying with Australian Accounting Standards Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- (i) giving a true and fair view of the Foundation's financial position as at 30 June 2023 and of its financial performance for the year then ended; and - (ii) complying with Australian Accounting Standards Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.

-Basis for Qualified Opinion
+Basis for Opinion